| CloserLook > John > John 17:1-26 |

 What

-a joy it must have been, when Jesus introduced His disciples to God, by
+a joy it must have been when Jesus introduced His disciples to God by the name of

 And